-It is also a popular food plant, known as gobo, in Asian cooking.
+Burdock is a popular food plant as well, known as gobo in Asian cooking.
 Roots are eaten either raw or cooked, and leaves and stems are used like spinach.
 Indigenous Americans were growing burdock plants in their own vegetable gardens before the country was settled by Europeans.

 How to Grow Burdock

 Burdock prefers loamy soil and a neutral pH in areas with average water.
-Seeds should be stratified and germinate at 80 to 90 % when sown directly in spring after all danger of frost has passed.
-Plant seeds 1/8 inch under the soil and keep evenly moist.
-Germination takes place in 1-2 weeks.
+Seeds should be stratified and germinate at 80 to 90% when sown directly in spring after all danger of frost has passed.
+Plant seeds 1/8 inch (3 mm.) under the soil and keep evenly moist.
+Germination takes place in one to two weeks.

 Once seed has germinated, young plants grow quickly but it takes some time to establish a taproot of sufficient size to harvest.
-Plants should be spaced at least 18 inches apart.
+Plants should be spaced at least 18 inches (46 cm.) apart.